shoaibkhan17/JumpIN/readme.txt

 -----------Rabbit is a subclass of the abstract Animal class.
 It can be moved by jumping over other obstacles.
 Rabbit contains it's location and is responsible for handing movement of the rabbit by updating it's location.
+A Rabbit also has a colour, which is important when distinguishing when there are multiple rabbits on the board

 - Square Class:

 -----------The Square class extends JButton.
 Squares appear on the GUI as buttons.
-Each square retains it's location and the piece on top of it.
+Each square retains its location and the piece on top of it.

 - View Class: